 - tomatoes (canned or fresh)

-Other Topping Ideas for Loaded Sweet Potato Nachos
+Other Topping Ideas for Sweet Potato Nachos Vegetarian Style

 Get as creative as you’d like with this sweet potato nacho recipe.
-You don’t have to just keep them as vegetarian bean nachos.
+You don’t have to just keep them as vegetarian nachos with beans.

 - crushed tortilla chips

 - greek yogurt or sour cream